 You’ll need to be strict about minimizing expenses so that you have more money to save and invest each month.
 Some expenses that might need to go include:

 - Fancy vacations

 In other words, you’ll probably need to change things up where your lifestyle is concerned.
 Trade in those salon highlights for a box hair color.
 Eat at home and cook from scratch.
 Use every tip you can find for saving money on groceries.

 Drive less expensive, paid-for cars instead of newer cars with car payments.
 Shop around for car insurance.
 Analyze every line item on your budget and get rid of unnecessary expenses.

 Do you have to live this way forever?
 Probably not.
-Assess your saving and investment balances each year and decide if you can loosen up the purse strings a bit or if you’d rather live like a pauper for a couple more years until those balances are a bit closer to your goal.
+You should assess your saving and investment balances each year.
+That will help you decide whether you can loosen up the purse strings a bit or if you’d rather live frugally for a couple more years until those balances get a bit closer to your goal.

 Budgeting wisely can mean the difference between being an average saver or a super saver.
 And super savers have a much better chance of achieving financial independence.